jeanslack/Videomass/develop/localization_guidelines.md

                     |__ videomass.po
 ```
 - Open the "videomass.po" file with 'PoEdit'
-   > There is a bit of difference between **`.po` (portable object)** file and
-   > **`.pot` (portable object template)** file.
-The `videomass.pot` file is just a
-   > template that contains the new strings not yet translated and should never be
-   > modified directly.
-The `videomass.po` file can instead be edited for translation
-   > or updated with the latest strings not yet translated, i.e. by importing `videomass.pot` .

-- Find for *bar > Catalog > Update from POT file...* on the poEdit menu, then
+- Find for *Catalog > Update from POT file...* on the poEdit menu, then
 import the `videomass.pot` file template sited on `locale` folder.
 This serves
 to update current `videomass.po` file at the latest features.

-- Check the catalog property data on menu bar > Catalog > Property...
+- Check the catalog property data by *Catalog > Property...* of the poEdit menu bar
 and make sure it contains at least some information.
 Otherwise you could provide
 it here.